-OK (Green) A complete backup whose backup archive is available for download.
+OK (Checkmark on green background) A complete backup whose backup archive is available for download.

-Obsolete (Gray)
+Obsolete (Trash can on gray background)

 A complete backup whose backup archive is either deleted, or was overwritten by another backup attempt.

 If you move your backup output directory's location, all your previous backups will appear as "Obsolete", even though you might have moved these backup files as well.
 This is not a bug.
 Akeeba Backup internally stores the absolute path to the backup files.
 When you move the output directory its absolute path changes, so Akeeba Backup is unable to locate the old backup files.